polkadot-developers/hackathon-guide/polkadot-hub-devs.md

 Polkadot enables **smart contract deployment** via **PolkaVM**.
 This allows using familiar **Ethereum tools** and **libraries** while leveraging Polkadot’s robust ecosystem. **PolkaVM** is live on the Polkadot testnet Westend. ✅

-*Refer to the [**known issues**](https://docs.google.com/document/d/1j5hnQZRqlbVagW28dC24OVAF8uRih5jWubBxy5PlMYc/edit?usp=sharing) document if you're running into issues deploying contracts or using any of the tools below.*
+*Refer to the [**known issues**](https://docs.google.com/document/d/1j5hnQZRqlbVagW28dC24OVAF8uRih5jWubBxy5PlMYc/edit?usp=sharing) document if you're running into issues deploying contracts or using any of the tools below.
+If you have a new bug or problem, please raise an issue in the [Contracts Bug tracker](https://github.com/paritytech/contract-issues) on Github.*

 ### 📚 Development Environments